 You’ll need to provide personal information such as your name, date of birth, and driving history (no. of past accidents or incidents), as well as information about your vehicle (model, year, mileage, etc).

-9. What is a car insurance premium?
+9. What is an auto insurance premium?

 An auto insurance premium is the payment you make on a regular basis to keep your policy alive and kicking.
 You can pay it up front when you purchase your policy or opt for recurring installments.

-10. What is a car insurance deductible?
+10. What is an auto insurance deductible?

 An auto insurance deductible is an amount you are responsible for prior to your insurance company paying a claim.
 Once your deductible is covered, your insurance carrier will pay the rest: for example, if your car suffered vandalism damages estimated at $10,000, you may be responsible for a $1,000 deductible before your insurance company can reimburse you for the remaining $9,000.